 With every industry, there are horror stories.
-Recently there have been many stories in the news regarding high profile photographers preying on new models.
-Stories of photographers offering the models international fame and fortune in return for topless pictures and sexual favours.
-These isolated incidents may seem like they are a million miles away from supportive model communities but there are a large number of new models who have been the victim of sexually inappropriate behaviour on shoots.
+Recently there have been many stories in the news regarding high-profile photographers preying on new models.
+Stories of photographers offering the models international fame and fortune in return for topless pictures and sexual favors.
+These isolated incidents may seem like they are a million miles away from supportive model communities but there are a large number of new models who have been the victim of sexually inappropriate behavior on shoots.

 GWC – Guy With Camera Syndrome With the explosion of photography courses and easy access to digital cameras there are many creeps lurking on networking sites looking out for new easy targets.
 People posing as semi/professional photographers offering free test shoots in their ‘studios’.
 Numerous models have complained that a GWC has suggested an isolated location and then pushed the model to try nude or topless photography, have stripped off themselves or been sexually inappropriate.
 On these sites you are leaving yourself open to this sort of behaviour, so you need to be careful.
 New freelance models are at most risk so here are some safety tips for your career.

-When organising a photo shoot with someone that has contacted you online or through a site like ‘Model Mayhem’ review the photographer’s gallery thoroughly and ask yourself some questions:
+When organizing a photoshoot with someone that has contacted you online or through a site like ‘Model Mayhem’ review the photographer’s gallery thoroughly and ask yourself some questions: